-Stable reasoning is a recent and novel approach to problem solving from a formal, logical point of view.
-An important difference compared to reasoning based on classical logic is that stable reasoning can take account of default assumptions and conclusions that follow from them.
+logic is that stable reasoning can take account of default assumptions and conclusions that follow from them (see Figure 1).
 It is not based on two-valued classical logic, since this does not allow for the distinction between certain truth and truth-by-default or the kind of truth that can be assumed when there is no evidence to the contrary.
 To account for defaults in the setting of classical logic usually special syntactic devices are employed or one has to distinguish between different kinds of inference, some defeasible others not.
 Stable reasoning does not require any special inference rules or syntactic devices because it is based on a many-valued logic where precisely the distinction between certain truth and truth-by-default can be made.
-There is just one basic kind of negation and one kind of inference.
+There is just one basic kind of negation and one kind of inference.2

 There is another important difference compared to the axiomatic tradition of Frege and Hilbert that dominated the methodology of formal logic for much of the 20th Century.
 Stable reasoning is closer to what might be termed a problem-solving approach to formal reasoning.
-In the axiomatic tradition a mathematical or empirical domain is formalised by introducing a language or vocabulary and a set of sentences (axioms) of the language intending to capture once and for all the entirely of knowledge governing that domain.
+In the axiomatic tradition, a mathematical or empirical domain is formalised by introducing a language or vocabulary and a set of sentences (axioms) of the language intending to capture once and for all the entirety of knowledge governing that domain.
 Mathematical theorems are inferred through logical deduction from the axioms.
 Predictions or explanations from empirical theories are also deduced from their axioms once the initial conditions of a system are specified.